 “This project on UW-Eau Claire’s campus was one of the chamber’s top priorities we asked legislators to support at this year’s Chippewa Valley Rally,” Minor said.
 “I couldn’t be more excited by Governor Evers and our many great legislators from the Chippewa Valley standing behind the Science and Health Sciences Building.
 We’re going to keep spreading the word about this project because it would serve as a catalyst for Eau Claire’s growing health care innovation industry, while also putting the university and Mayo Clinic Health System on a course to address needs in rural health care and technology.”

-Dr. Richard Helmers, CEO of Mayo Clinic Health System’s northwest Wisconsin region, reiterated his organization’s commitment to the new science building and excitement about partnering with UW-Eau Claire.
+Dr. Richard Helmers, CEO of Mayo Clinic Health System’s northwest Wisconsin region, reiterated his organization’s commitment to the new science building and excitement about collaborating with UW-Eau Claire.

 “This is an incredibly exciting thing when one talks about training the health care workforce of the future, and research scientists as we go forward," Helmers said.
 "We strongly support this project, and again want to thank everybody for continuing to advance this so we can provide the best care that we can for people in western Wisconsin.”